CodeErudition/alx-low_level_programming/0x08-recursion/README.md

 Start program
 Function int _strlen_recursion(char *s):

-	Declear a variable slen to keep track of the string length.
+	// Declear a variable slen to keep track of the string length. int slen;

-        Set base condition:
+        // Set base condition:

         If (*s is == null terminator '\0'):
                 Return (0);
 	End If

         Else
-		Assign a recursive call to the variable slen to calculate the length of the rest string:
-		slen = _strlen_recursion(s + 1);
+	/* Assign a recursive call to the variable slen to calculate the length of the rest string: */ slen = _strlen_recursion(s + 1);
-		Increment slen by one:
+		// Increment slen by one:
 		slen++;
                 Return (slen);
 	End Else